acidanthera/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 Number Generator (RNG) protocol support is required.
 If running OVMF with an Ivy Bridge or above CPU, then the `RngDxe` driver included in OVMF will provide the required support.
-For CPUs below Ivy Bridge the qemu option `-device virtio-rng-pci` must be provided, so that the `VirtioRngDxe` driver which is also present in OVMF can provide the required RNG support.
+For CPUs below Ivy Bridge the QEMU option `-device virtio-rng-pci` must be provided, so that the `VirtioRngDxe` driver which is also present in OVMF can provide the required RNG support.